Earu/gm_win_toast/README.md

 # gm_win_toast
-Windows 10 &amp; 8 notifications from Garry's Mod
+Windows 10 &amp; 8 and Linux desktop notifications from Garry's Mod.

+**Why is it called win_toast?** The module was originally intended for Windows, but later on got support for Linux.

 ### Functions